 Adam Fischer also embarked on a completely new path in 2006 when he founded the Wagner Days in Budapest: together with Gábor Zoboki, the architect of the Palace of Arts (MÜPA), he realised his idea of performing Wagner’s work in a concert hall by including the entire hall in an all-round artistic experience.
 The Budapest Wagner Days under Adam Fischer’s artistic leadership have established themselves as a world-class Wagner opera festival which has been named “Bayreuth on the Danube” by the New York Times.

 As Principal Conductor of the Düsseldorfer Symphoniker, Adam Fischer began a Haydn-Mahler cycle in 2015 which was also received with international enthusiasm.
 In addition to excellent reviews in all relevant media, his Mahler recordings with the orchestra received the highest distinctions with the 2019 BBC Music Magazine Award and the OPUS KLASSIK 2019 for best orchestra recordings of the year.

 Adam Fischer regularly uses his success and the broad international public for important messages about humanity and democracy.
 For his commitment he received - amongst others - the renowned Wolf Prize of the Wolf Foundation in Jerusalem and the Gold Medal in the Arts of the Kennedy Center, Washington.
 He has been a member of the Helsinki Committee for Human Rights for more than twenty years.
 Since 2016, he annually has awarded The Human Rights Award of the Tonhalle Düsseldorf.

 Adam Fischer is an Honorary Member of the Musikverein für Steiermark in Graz.
-He is a recipient of the Order of Dannebrog which was given to him by the Queen of Denmark and has been awarded the honorary title of professor by the Austrian Federal President.
+He holds the honorary Austrian title of Professor and he has received the Order of Dannebrog from the Queen of Denmark.